-- Practiced as a GP - Did not speak English as a first language.
+- Were doctors working in general practice - Did not speak English as a first language.

-A minority of doctors did not acknowledge the value of a review of their practice.
-Some considered they were sufficiently experienced to gain no benefit from a review.
+A minority of doctors did not acknowledge the value of a review.
+Some considered they were sufficiently experienced or adequately supervised/ reviewed and would not benefit from the RPR.
 Some considered their selection for a review was unfair and believed all doctors should be treated the same.

-Certain experiences of RPR were also associated with increased likelihood of making changes to practice and professional development plans.
+Certain experiences of RPR were associated with increased likelihood of making changes to practice and professional development plans.
 Doctors were more likely to make changes if they:

 - Agreed reviewers had the appropriate skills to review them

 - Would positively recommend RPR

 - Learned new opportunities for development

-- Agreed their RPR report was accurate.
+- Agreed their report was accurate.